-We did not record restructuring expense in the three months ended March 31, 2016.
+We did not record restructuring expense in either the three or six months ended June 30, 2016.

 Although we have eliminated positions as part of our restructuring initiatives, we continue to hire in certain other areas that we believe are important to our future growth.
-We currently expect that the remaining restructuring accruals, all of which represent severance and related costs, will be paid by the end of the third quarter of 2017.
+We currently expect that the remaining restructuring accruals related to severance and related costs will be paid by the end of the third quarter of 2017, while the remaining restructuring accruals related to facilities will be paid through the remaining terms of the leases, which expire in the third quarter of 2019.

 Interest Income (Expense), Net.
-Interest income and interest expense for the three months ended March 31, 2017 and 2016 were as follows (in thousands, except percentages):
+Interest income and interest expense for the three and six months ended June 30, 2017 and 2016 were as follows (in thousands, except percentages):